 Both options require the material that is removed to dry on site prior to removal and permitting from the State and possible additional funding from the city.

 The challenge with either option is there is no guarantee the Lotus plan will be fully removed from the pond and this is where a pond maintenance plan comes into play.
 After the initial clean up, the City will be looking into steps to follow to help keep the Lotus plant from returning, what we need to do to improve water quality, and best management and maintenance practices going forward.

-We anticipate a final recommendation with cost estimates and what, if any, permits may be needed will be completed by January 2023.
-We will then be able to start the permitting and RFP process for the work to be done in 2023.
+We anticipate a final recommendation with cost estimates and what, if any, permits may be needed will be completed early in 2023.